krishaamer/green-filter-research/research/literature/design.md

 Another aspect of supply tracing is the treatment of workers and working conditions.
 Companies that intend to 2give supply chain a voice” by connecting workers directly to the consumer (even in anonymously, to protect the workers from retribution), include *CTMFile* and *Alexandria*.

 https://www.taeltech.com/ https://golden.com/wiki/WaltonChain\_(cryptocurrency)-EAVDZX4 https://www.bext360.com/ https://fairfood.org/en/blockchain/

+The International Maritime Organization (IMO) targets cutting CO2e emissions in shipping 50% by 2050 compared to 2008 (Matthew Gore et al. (2022)).

 ## Traceability {#traceability}